Censors loom large over Sony's PlayStation prospects in China

 "Cooperating with the government, we'll provide a broad range of content for our users in China," Hiroyuki Oda, head of Asia business at Sony Computer Entertainment, told reporters.

-A company spokesman said it had already applied for licenses for 30 gaming titles and several had already been approved.
+A company spokesman said it had already applied for licences for 30 gaming titles and several had already been approved.

 Some of the best-selling PlayStation games, such as "Grand Theft Auto" which features gruesome killings and scantily clad women, are unlikely to be approved.

-The Xbox, which sells for 3,699 yuan ($598), currently has 10 titles on sale in China, mainly censor-friendly sporting games such as "Forza Motorsport 5".
+The Xbox, which sells for 3,699 yuan, currently has 10 titles on sale in China, mainly censor-friendly sporting games such as "Forza Motorsport 5".
 Microsoft has not released Xbox sales figures for China.

 The PlayStation 4, first launched in the United States and Europe in November last year, had sold over 13 million units globally as of September, making it the fastest selling PlayStation model since the console's launch in 1994.